safevideo/autollm/README.md

 ## 🌟 contributing

-**Love AutoLLM?
+**love autollm?
 Star the repo or contribute and help us make it even better!** See our [contributing guidelines](CONTRIBUTING.md) for more information.

 <p align="center">
     <a href="https://github.com/safevideo/autollm/graphs/contributors">